 SQLite does not have a separate Boolean storage class.
 Instead, Boolean values are stored as integers 0 (false) and 1 (true).

 SQLite does not have a storage class set aside for storing dates and/or times.
 Instead, the built-in Date And Time Functions of SQLite are capable of storing dates and times as TEXT, REAL, or INTEGER values:

-In order to maximize compatibility between SQLite and other database engines, SQLite supports the concept of "type affinity" on columns.
+In order to maximize compatibility between SQLite and other database engines, and so that the example above will work on SQLite as it does on other SQL database engines, SQLite supports the concept of "type affinity" on columns.
 The type affinity of a column is the recommended type for data stored in that column.
 The important idea here is that the type is recommended, not required.
 Any column can still store any type of data.
 It is just that some columns, given the choice, will prefer to use one storage class over another.
 The preferred storage class for a column is called its "affinity".

 Each column in an SQLite 3 database is assigned one of the following type affinities:

 (Historical note: The "BLOB" type affinity used to be called "NONE".
 But that term was easy to confuse with "no affinity" and so it was renamed.)

 A column with TEXT affinity stores all data using storage classes NULL, TEXT or BLOB.
 If numerical data is inserted into a column with TEXT affinity it is converted into text form before being stored.